govhackaustralia/asset-server/README.md

 ## Load balancing

 Maybe use a service like AWS ELB to reverse-proxy the node.js server.
 The `up.sh` script sets the node http-server to run on `:3010`

+_Note:_  GovHack asset server should support both https:// and http:// happily depending on its load balancer's/reverse proxy's configuration